github/training-kit/paths/electron/distributing/01-share-apps.md

 header:
   overlay_image: cover.jpeg
   overlay_filter: rgba(46, 129, 200, 0.6)
-title: Sharing Electron Apps
+title: Share Your App
-permalink: /electron/distributing-apps/
+permalink: /electron/share-your-app/
-next-page: /electron/distributing-apps/native-app-discovery
+next-page: /electron/share-your-app/list-on-app-stores/
 facilitator: false
 sidebar:
-  nav: "electron-sharing-apps"
+  nav: "electron-share-your-app"
 main-content: |

   So you have a packaged app, but now what?
 The next few pages will walk through how to make apps easy to find and download.
 The Electron team keeps the [source of truth](https://github.com/electron/electron/blob/master/docs/tutorial/application-distribution.md) for application distribution.